domRiddle/ASF/Configuration.md

 ***

+`IPCPassword` - `string` type with default value of `null`.
+This property defines mandatory password for every call done voa IPC and serves as an extra security measure.
+When set to non-empty value, all IPC requests will require extra `password` property set to the password specified here.
+Default value of `null` will skip a need of the password, making ASF respect all queries.
+Unless you have a reason to edit this property, you should keep it at default.

+***

 `IPCPort` - `ushort` type with default value of `1242`.
 This is the port on which **[IPC](https://github.com/JustArchi/ArchiSteamFarm/wiki/IPC)** is running by default.
 You may want to change it to any port you want, suggested ports are above `1024`, as ports `0-1024` typically require `root` privileges on Unix-like operating systems.
 Unless you have a reason to edit this property, you should keep it at default.

 ***